Published: Yale University Press (2017)

 I was looking forward to reading this book, Stephen D King has an excellent reputation and he has a key role at HSBC, while also advising the House of Commons Treasury Committee.
 The advance notices were also excellent and the author is writing about an aspect of current economics that is of vital importance.

-Firstly, his four-part structure for the book is logical and I largely agree with his conclusions and completely agree with his comments on the Eurozone and the poisonous nature of trade imbalances, particularly within the Eurozone.
+Firstly, his four-part structure for the book is logical and I largely agree with his conclusions and completely agree with his comments on the Eurozone and the poisonous nature of trade imbalances.
 Having said that, the second half of the book is better than the introductory chapters, the author understands banking and finance and you sense that he is writing from personal experience.
-Although even there I am not sure that he takes the logic of his ideas far enough.
+Although even there, I am not sure that he takes the logic of his ideas far enough.
 One of the interesting “what ifs”, is what if we don’t have a multi-polar international system with a hand-full of key players, but one in which all national states are weakened.
-The problems of the United States and the European Union are obvious, as the author makes clear, but he does not question the internal weaknesses of the Chinese state and the fact that Russia is a state in decline; with a diminishing population, over-dependency on oil and gas, which will eventually be assets left in the ground, under any climate change policies, with its profound corruption and lack of an effective group of entrepreneurs, that is people who create wealth, rather than take it.
+The problems of the United States and the European Union are obvious, as the author makes clear, but he does not question the internal weaknesses of the Chinese state and the fact that Russia is a state in decline; with a diminishing population, over-dependency on oil and gas, which will eventually merely be assets left in the ground, under any climate change policies.
+Russia’s profound corruption, the end of the Putin regime (he wants to retire) and lack of an effective group of entrepreneurs, that is people who create wealth, rather than take it, are all negative factors.

 The author’s main concern is that insularity and protectionism may prevail, because if that happens he says, “it really will be a Grave New World.”